elastic/apm-server/dev_docs/rally.md

 Like Elasticsearch, the Elastic APM product evolves over time.
 In practice, that means:

-- documents produce by APM Server change shape
+- documents produced by APM Server change shape
 - processing moves from APM Server to ingest node (and vice versa)
 - queries made by APM UI change